arden/cayenne/README.md

 ### App combo

 There are no "run" blocking calls in node, so you can have multiple apps listening to different ports on the same process.
-To do that with zappa, just name your apps:
+To do that with Cayenne, just name your apps:

     get '/': 'blog'